4pplet/SHKB/README.md

 Thread on GH: https://geekhack.org/index.php?topic=93970.0

 ## Availability:
 As an option to DIY, I'll try and keep these available for purchase here: https://4pplet.com/ For DIY, the production files are avaliable in releases.
-The version with 3.1 HUB will not be available for now, the cost for production is too high now during the current silicon crisis/shortage.

 ## Status - Full (USB3.1):
 - Prototype round 2 of Rev A. PCB produced and delivered to testers, currently 5 PCB's being used, two HHKB JP, three regular ANSI.
 So far working great.